Data-Driven Linear Complexity Low-Rank Approximation of General Kernel Matrices: A Geometric Approach: Numerical experiments

 \subsection{Kernel test}

-To show that the proposed data-driven approach can be applied to various kinds of kernel functions defined in high dimensions, we consider six different kernel functions (see Table \ref{tab:kernel}) defined over a dataset in 561 dimensions.
-We demonstrate the generality and accuracy of the data-driven approach by comparing to ACA.
+To show that the proposed data-driven approach can be applied to various kinds of kernel functions defined in high dimensions, we consider six different kernel functions in Table \ref{tab:kernel} and a dataset in 561 dimensions. \cdf{The kernel $\kappa_5(x,y)$ in Table \ref{tab:kernel} is non-symmetric.} We demonstrate the generality and accuracy of the data-driven approach by comparing to ACA.

-\textbf{Test 6.
+\textbf{Test 7.
 Approximating various types of kernel functions.} We use a high dimensional dataset from the UCI Machine Learning Repository: \emph{Smartphone Dataset for Human Activity Recognition in Ambient Assisted Living}\footnote{\url{https://archive.ics.uci.edu/ml/machine-learning-databases/00364/}}.
 The training data contains $n=4252$ instances with $d=561$ attributes.
 We choose $X$ to be the standardized data, and define $Y = \frac{2R}{\sqrt{d}}+X$, where $R=\max\limits_{x\in X}\dist{x,0}$.
 By construction, $X$ and $Y$ do not overlap and kernel functions in Table \ref{tab:kernel} are all well-defined over $X\times Y$.

 The kernel functions $\kappa_1(x,y),\dots,\kappa_6(x,y)$ in the experiment are given in Table \ref{tab:kernel}.